sarahembarry/WSAA-Big-Project/README.md

   Adds a new stock with a custom company name.

 - `PUT /api/stocks/<id>`
-  Updates the company name for a specific stock by ID.
+  Updates the company name for a specific stock.

 - `DELETE /api/stocks/<id>`
-  Deletes a stock by ID.
+  Deletes a stock.

 ###  `/api/watchlist` Routes